Raymond-gif/Raymond-gif.github.io/_portfolio/dragcalc.md

 ###  Comparison with MATLAB Data

 Now that the hand calculations are concluded, let's compare this with the MATLAB calculations.
-The MATLAB calculation was done using Fig. \ref{fig:main}.
+The MATLAB calculation was done using Fig. 1a.
 To get the exact point when \\(V = 765 \  \text{ft/s}\\), a while loop was used, with the results shown below.

 |                         | **Hand Calculations** | **MATLAB Calculations** |
 |-------------------------|--------------------|-----------------------|